 Poetry Wales is one of the UK’s leading poetry magazines, discovering new voices, packed with the sort of writing I want to read, and I urge everyone to read it and support it.
 I wish it well for the future.”

-Poetry Wales have yet to release a statement.
+Poetry Wales have yet to release a statement regarding the departure of Marvin Thompson.
 More updates to follow.

 To find out more about Zoë Brigley visit her website.

 Recommended for you: